x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/install-or-remove-outlook-add-ins.md

 ---

-# Install or remove add-ins for Outlook for your organization
+# Install or remove add-ins for Outlook for your Exchange Online organization

 We recommend that you manage Office add-ins for your Exchange Online organization via Centralized Deployment in the Microsoft 365 admin center.
 For more information, see [Manage deployment of add-ins in the Microsoft 365 admin center](/microsoft-365/admin/manage/manage-deployment-of-add-ins).